 Daughter of a member at our Dementia Day Care Centre, Bangalore

 I have been visiting Sandhya Suraksha over the last few months and I find myself coming back regularly.
 The residents, all of who come extremely disturbed backgrounds, are very well cared for by the dedicated staff.
 From medical attention to emotional support, from recuperation to rehabilitation, no stone is left unturned to ensure the highest standard of attention and care to each and every individual.
 The staff go beyond 'just another job' to really looking after the elderly residents as family.
 Despite the troubles that each resident has overcome, they live together as happy friends and family.
 Most importantly the facilities are impeccably clean and hygenic.
 I am grateful for having been welcomed into the Sandhya Suraksha family and look forward to participating more wholeheartedly in my personal capacity in their beautiful endeavour.

 Volunteered at Sandhya Suraksha - Home for Destitute Elderly Women, Bangalore

-I deeply appreciate the patient, consistent and compassionate care you are giving to those who become helpless with Dementia.
+I deeply appreciate the patient, consistent and compassionate care you are giving to the eldely, especially to those who become helpless with Dementia.
 Please keep up your good work and my best wishes and blessings to all your team members.

 Dr Ali Khwaja